-An impressive body of research supports the fact that the five basic dimensions underlie all other personality dimensions.
-The five basic dimensions are as follows:
+An impressive body of research supports that five basic dimensions underlie all other personality dimensions.
+The five basic dimensions are:

 Extraversion.
 Comfort level with relationships.
 Extraverts tend to be gregarious, assertive, and sociable.
 Introverts tend to be reserved, timid, and quiet.